 Worked Examples for Outcome Variance

 The distribution of the outcome – continuous, dichotomous, or count – can determine its variance.
-Clicking the link below will take you to a PDF that presents how outcome variance is calculated based on user inputs as well as example calculations.
+The following document presents how outcome variance is calculated based on user inputs as well as example calculations.